A Newtown Family's Campaign To Change How We Think About Violence

 "You can imagine"

-The morning after the Las Vegas shooting, Richman addresses a group of nurses in New York, making the case he's made countless times in the past five years: Most mass shooters, including the 20-year-old man who killed his daughter, are afflicted by an illness of the brain.
+The morning after the Las Vegas shooting, Richman addresses a group of nurses in New York, making the case he has made countless times in the past five years: Most mass shooters, including the 20-year-old man who killed his daughter, are afflicted by an illness of the brain.

 "It's just another organ that can be healthy or unhealthy, just like heart disease, or cancer or diabetes," he tells the crowd.
 "We need to recognize that [the aberrant violent behavior is caused by the brain's] chemistry and structure, not character flaws.